Hospital of Southern Norway

-Hospital of Southern Norway (Sørlandet sykehus Helse Foretak, shortened SSHF) is the trust which runs the hospitals in the counties of Aust-Agder and Vest-Agder.
-The general hospitals in the Agder counties were joined together under one trust by the state, with Helse Sør-Øst as owner.
+Hospital of Southern Norway (Sørlandet sykehus Helse Foretak, shortened SSHF) is the trust which runs the hospitals in Agder county, Norway.
+The general hospitals of Agder counties are joined together under one trust by the state, with Helse Sør-Øst as owner.

 The trust is organised into six clinics, which have medical specialities independent of their geographical placement.
 The five clinics are: